AKloc/BookNotes/The Righteous Mind - Politics and Religion.md

 **Personal Bottom Line**
 - x/10
 - This is written pretty academically.
-I was hoping for a lit more actual political talk, but large portions of the book are spent on topics like evolution, philosophy, and
+I was hoping for a lit more actual political talk, but large portions of the book are spent on topics like evolution, philosophy, and psychology stuff.
+It isn't a horrible thing because clearly it all factors in, but rather than just touching on the topics and plugging them into the larger thesis, we get a history of competing theories
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYwMDczNzU1LDIwNTI3MDc3MDgsLTMzMz
+eyJoaXN0b3J5IjpbMTExMzUyMDA1NSwyMDUyNzA3NzA4LC0zMz
-ExMzM2M119
+MxMTMzNjNdfQ==
 -->